 The fields of school counseling and school psychology share many similarities.
-As school-based mental health professionals, both counselors and psychologists work in schools to improve the lives of the students they serve.
-Both groups provide counseling to students, may implement programs in their school and participate in crisis intervention.
+As school-based mental health professionals, both counselors and psychologists work in an educational setting to improve the lives and academic achievement of the students they serve.
+Both are school personnel who provide counseling services to students, may implement programs in their school and participate in crisis intervention.
 Despite their similarities, school counseling and school psychology are distinctly different, with different degree paths, training, licensure requirements and eventual services provided.
 Understanding the differences between the two careers can help better direct your decisions as you evaluate education programs and plan for the future.

-School psychologists spend their time performing academic and psychological assessments, identifying special education needs and developing support strategies.
-These mental health professionals consult with teachers and parents about students’ academic and behavioral issues, identify specific challenges, plan interventions and monitor their effectiveness.
-On a larger level, school psychologists also work with administrators to develop and implement policies that promote student motivation and engagement, support diverse learners, create a safe school environment and more.
+School psychologists may spend more of their time performing academic and psychological assessments, identifying special education needs and developing support strategies.
+As part of the school staff and a mental health professional, a school psychologist oftentime consults with teachers and parents about students' academic and behavioral issues, identifies specific challenges, plans interventions and monitors their effectiveness.
+On a larger level, school psychologists also may work with administrators to develop and implement policies that promote student motivation and engagement, support diverse learners, create a safe school environment and more for the improvement of the whole school system.1

 In California, licensing for educational psychologists is handled by the Department of Consumer Affairs of Behavioral Sciences, which is the same department that regulates licensure for marriage and family therapists, clinical counselors and clinical social workers.
 It should be no surprise then that school psychologists approach their work from a similar standpoint as these professions.

-To become a school psychologist in California, you will need a minimum of a Master’s degree in Psychology, Educational Psychology or School Psychology, with at least 60 semester hours of postgraduate work in Pupil Personnel Services.
-The National Association of School Psychologists (NASP) requires a minimum of three years of full-time graduate study.
+To obtain a school psychologist credential in California, you will need a minimum of a Master’s degree in Psychology, Educational Psychology or School Psychology, with at least 60 semester hours of postgraduate work in Pupil Personnel Services.
+The National Association of School Psychologists (NASP) requires a minimum of three years of full-time graduate study.2

-Courses in a School Psychology degree program focus on preparing students to provide mental health and special needs services, including assessments, interventions and personalized education and behavior plans.
+Courses in a School Psychology degree program, such as EdS in School Psychology online or on campus, focus on preparing students to provide mental health and special needs services, including assessments, interventions and personalized education and behavior plans.
 Students will learn how to help students cope with a variety of challenges, ranging from substance abuse and violence to learning and behavioral disorders.

 Students in a School Psychology program will also have the opportunity to apply the knowledge they are learning in a practical setting through internships and supervised practice.
-NASP requires that school psychology training provide an internship that is one academic year and provides 1,200 hours of supervised practice, 600 of which must be in a school setting.
+NASP requires that school psychology training provides an internship that is one academic year and provides 1,200 hours of supervised practice, 300 of which must be with children and 800 hours in a school setting.3

-Whereas school psychologists might work with select individuals, school counselors’ work focuses on the entire student population and helping students in areas of academic achievement, as well as personal, social and career development.
-Job duties of a school counselor might include planning individual student academic programs, providing counseling to students with disciplinary problems, working with teachers to develop better classroom management techniques, and analyzing and interpreting student records.
+Whereas school psychologists might work with select individuals, school counselors' often referred to as a guidance counselor work, usually focuses on the entire student population and work with students in areas of academic achievement, personal development, social skills, and career development.
+Job duties of a school counselor might include planning individual student academic programs, mental health counseling or a school counseling program for students with disciplinary problems, working with teachers to develop better classroom management techniques, and analyzing and interpreting student records.
+4 Additionally, a guidance counselor should have a solid background in counseling psychology.4

 To become licensed as a school counselor in California, you will have to apply for the Pupil Personnel Services Credential in School Counseling.
-In addition to the above education and training requirements, candidates for the Clear Credential specialization in School Counseling will need to pass some of the same tests as the teacher credentialing process, including the California Basic Skills Requirement (CBEST) test.
+In addition to the above guidance counselor education and training requirements, candidates will need to earn a school psychologist credential by passing some of the same tests as the teacher credentialing process, including the California Basic Skills Requirement (CBEST) test.5

 Alliant’s School Counseling and School Psychology Programs

-Which career path you choose is entirely up to your interests.
-Are you interested in working with children more from guidance role, helping them navigate academic issues and prepare for college?
-Or are you more interested in working with children on behavioral challenges and social and emotional development?
+Which career path you choose as an educational psychologist is entirely up to your interests.
+Are you interested in working with children more from a guidance role, helping them navigate academic issues and prepare for college?
+Or are you more interested in clinical mental health counseling that directly affects the lives of the children on behavioral challenges and social and emotional development?

 Whichever career path you choose, Alliant can help you on your way.
 Our California School of Education offers programs in both School Counseling and School Psychology.